ulsdevteam/pkp-recentUsers/README.md

 ## Requirements

-* OJS 2.4.9 or later
+* OJS 2.4.9 or later 2.x release (or, OJS 2.4.8 + [ojs#1994](https://github.com/pkp/ojs/pull/1994))
 * PHP 5.3 or later

 ## Installation

 Install this as a "generic" plugin in OJS.
-To install manually via the filesystem, extract the contents of this archive to a directory (e.g. "recentUsers") under "plugins/generic" in your OJS root.
+To install manually via the filesystem, extract the contents of this archive to a "recentUsers" directory under "plugins/generic" in your OJS root.
 To install via Git submodule, target that same directory path: `git submodule add https://github.com/ulsdevteam/pkp-recentUsers plugins/generic/recentUsers` and `git submodule update --init --recursive plugins/generic/recentUsers`.
 Run the upgrade script to register this plugin, e.g.: `php tools/upgrade.php upgrade`

 ## Configuration